Biggs and Brady at Fort McIntosh

 Samuel Brady of the 8th Pennsylvania was a military legend in his own time and the stories of at least some of his exploits have likely been embellished in the retelling.
-This story, which appeared in Graham's Illustrated Magazine in February 1857 prominently features Benjamin Biggs.
+The Biggs and Brady families lived within two miles of each other and were, according to Brady's son, "always o the most intimate term."
+This story appeared in Graham's Illustrated Magazine in February 1857.
 The Philadelphia-based magazine did not identify the author.
 The story is dramatically told, betraying at least some artistic license.
 There are also some small identifiable inaccuracies (Col. Daniel Brodhead is called "General Richard Brodhead").
 While some skepticism is warranted about its details, there is no reason to doubt that the story's basic elements are true.
 The story was instantly popular, reappearing in numerous publications through the 1880s.
 Biggs went on to become a general of Virginia militia, playing a role in suppressing the Whiskey Rebellion in 1792.
 At roughly the same time, Brady was tried in court for murdering Indians, but he was acquitted by the jury.

 The Knife and Tomahawk

 An Unpublished Incident in the Life of Capt.
 Samuel Brady

 About thirty miles below the present city of Pittsburg, stood an ancient fort, known as Fort McIntosh.
 It was built by a revolutionary general of that name, in the summer of 1778.
 It was one of a line of forts, which was intended to guard the people who lived south of the Ohio river, from the incursions of the savages to the northward.
 This fort was one of the favorite resorts of the great Indian spy and hunter, Captain Samuel Brady.
 Although his usual head-quarters: was Pittsburg, then consisting of a rude fort and a score or two of rough frontier tenements.